Roland W. Reed: Career

 In 1913 Reed spent a number of months in Arizona photographing the Navajo and Hopi.
 Many of these photographs are against the extraordinary backdrop of Canyon de Chelly.
 During this time he developed a relationship with John Hubbell and his sons.
 The Hubbells had various commercial enterprises throughout the Southwest.

-Reed returned to Montana in 1913, and then opened a branch studio in San Diego, CA. Actually more of a souvenir shop than photo studio, he used the new location primarily to sell Indian pottery, baskets and rugs as well as prints of his photographs.
+Reed returned to Montana in 1913, and then opened a branch studio in San Diego, California.
+Actually more of a souvenir shop than photo studio, he used the new location primarily to sell Indian pottery, baskets and rugs as well as prints of his photographs.

 During his time in southern California, Reed became acquainted with a number of influential individuals, such as Hector Alliot and Charles Fletcher Lummis, who were deeply involved in preserving the culture of the Southwest Indians.
-They recommended that his photographs be prominently displayed at the 1915 Panama-California Exposition held at Balboa Park in San Diego.
+They recommended that his photographs be prominently displayed at the 1915 Panama–California Exposition held at Balboa Park in San Diego.
 His work was exhibited in the Indian Arts Building (later known as the House of Charm), and was awarded the Gold Medal for "pictures of an educational and historic value".
 By this time he had also moved his studio to Coronado, but soon sold it to his assistant, Lou Bigelow.
 He returned to Kalispell to conclude any outstanding business, then began a period of semi-retirement, returning to Ortonville, MN where his sister Mabel still lived.